Note:

 Talha Topcu, PhD Candidate and Research Assistant at Magdeburg-Stendal University of Applied Sciences; Psychotherapist in Training | Branch Lead “Global Mental Health” at Stanford MMHL & Visiting Researcher, UKE

-Sema Akbunar, Psychotherapist specialising in racism and culturally sensitive psychotherapy, supervisor and lecturer
+Sema Akbunar, Psychotherapist with focus on racism and culturally sensitive psychotherapy, supervisor and lecturer

 → Open to employees of Magdeburg-Stendal University of Applied Sciences (registration required)